Photon-HDF5/photon-hdf5/docs/writing.rst

 the fields ``software_name`` and ``software_version`` to specify the name and the version of the software that created the file.

-Finally, you can verify that the generate files are compliant with the Photon-HDF5 specifications by using the *phconvert* function ``phconvert.hdf5.assert_valid_photon_hdf5_tables()``.
+Finally, you can verify that generate files are compliant with the Photon-HDF5 specifications by using the *phconvert* function `phconvert.hdf5.assert_valid_photon_hdf5_tables() <http://phconvert.readthedocs.org/en/latest/hdf5.html#phconvert.hdf5.assert_valid_photon_hdf5>`_.
 This function will raise errors or warnings if the input file does not follows the specs.